rossgrat/rossgrat.github.io/content/posts/whist-tournament-maker.md

 * I learned some basic Angular fundamentals such as components, templates, and how these objects interact.
 * I learned that Angular is probably best for larger projects, and might be overkill for my little app.
 * I (re)learned that it is always best to do research and planning before starting an implementation
-* I learned about the Whist style tournament and what is neccessary to create one
+* I learned about the Whist style tournament and what is necessary to create one
 * I learned that I need to review and practice Big O notation

 Thanks for reading!